ibm-cloud-docs/virtual-servers/storage/access-portable-storage-screen.md

 # Managing portable storage
 {: #accessing-portable-storage}

 Portable storage volumes (PSVs) are an auxiliary storage solution exclusively for {{site.data.keyword.virtualmachinesshort}}.
 Within the {{site.data.keyword.cloud}} console, you can access portable storage volumes and display all PSVs.
 You can also attach, detach, swap, and edit volumes.
+Portable Storage Volumes (PSV) on virtual server instances are encrypted at rest.
-{:shortdesc}
+{: shortdesc}

-You can't attach or swap portable storage volumes to a virtual server instance that is provisioned from an encrypted image template.
+You can't attach or swap portable storage volumes to a virtual server instance that is provisioned from an encrypted image template because these PSVs are encrypted at rest.
-{:note}
+{: note}

 ## Before you begin
 {: #before-you-begin-managing-portable-storage}

-First, go to the storage or devices menu and ensure you have the correct account permissions to complete the tasks.
+First, go to the storage or devices menu and make sure that you have the correct account permissions to complete the tasks.

 * Go to your console's storage or device menu.
 For more information, see [Navigating to devices](/docs/virtual-servers?topic=virtual-servers-navigating-devices).
 * Make sure that you have any necessary account permissions and device access.
 Only the account owner, or a user with the **Manage Users** classic infrastructure permission, can adjust the permissions.